MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- Determine your failure to thrive (FTT) level, or your failure tolerance, based on your desired resiliency.
+- Determine your failures to tolerate (FTT) level, or your failure tolerance, based on your desired resiliency.
 - Choose a redundant array of independent disks (RAID) configuration that helps ensure data availability and protection against host and disk failures.

 ## Use Azure NetApp Files